KanchanBorole/GSoC-2026-Final-Report/final-report.md

 ### Moving from MGED to MOOSE

 Once the plugin structure was in place and UI Integration done, I worked on the V&V logic.
-The old prototype ran its checks using `libged` commands and uses mged, which do not work with the current Arbalest.
-Since Arbalest now runs on MOOSE, I rewrote the checking logic to call `libged` commands and get the results and then added features like visual linking, more info popup, etc.
+The old prototype was based on MGED, which does not work with the current Arbalest.
+Since Arbalest now runs on MOOSE, I adapted the V&V checking logic to the current architecture and used `libged` commands to run the checks and retrieve their results and then added features like visual linking, more info popup, etc.

 ### Verification & Validation Workflow